JuliaLang/www.julialang.org/manual/types/index.md

     abstract Pointy{T<:Real}

-With such a declaration, it is acceptable to use any type that is a subtype of `Real` in place of `T`, but not types that are not subtypes of `T`:
+With such a declaration, it is acceptable to use any type that is a subtype of `Real` in place of `T`, but not types that are not subtypes of `Real`:

     julia> Pointy{Float64}
     Pointy{Float64}